 For A. saccharum, age (which varied from 30 to 160 years) was a significantly better predictor of LAI decline than dbh.
 (Nock et al. 2008)

-Calculating RA as a proportion of surplus energy makes the implicit assumption that a plant is first investing a proportion of net primary productivity (NPP) to maintain its current size and then divvying the remaining energy into fractions allocated to reproduction versus increased vegetative size.
+Calculating RA as a proportion of surplus mass makes the implicit assumption that a plant is first investing a proportion of net primary productivity (NPP) to maintain its current size and then divvying the remaining mass into fractions allocated to reproduction versus increased vegetative size.

 (Ryan & Waring 1992) - Stem maintenance and stand development in a subalpine lodgepole pine forest Ecology